 Employers want to keep valuable staff.
-Talk to your employer about ways they can help you stay in work.
+Talk to your employer about how they can help you stay in work.
 You might be able to work part-time, from home or job share.
 Although reduced hours would have an impact on your salary, you might think about combining work and caring as a solution.

 If you want to care full-time